 fit and enjoy the pleasure of creating rhythmic motions with your body.

-might be harmful to your cardiovascular system, joints, or muscles.
+to your cardiovascular system, joints, or muscles.

 What is music therapy?

 Music therapy uses music to promote healing and enhance quality of life.
 It's a complementary

 therapy that is used along with other cancer treatments.
 It helps patients cope mentally